roundedup/minimal-mistakes/_posts/2018-04-10-kickstarter.md

 <iframe width="720" height="580" frameborder="0" seamless="seamless" scrolling="no" src="https://plot.ly/~roundedup/3.embed?width=640&height=480"></iframe>

 This map is very helpful in visualizing data, bear in mind that certain states might have very few campaigns in certain categories and thus big error bars should be associated with their success percentage.
-However results are reliable for bigger states...
+However results are reliable for states like California, New York and other densely populated ones.

 ## Choose your words carefully